Year / Location: 2007 – 2009 / Brühlsche Terrasse, Dresden, Germany

 Realised with the sponsorship award of Saxon Ministry of Science and the Fine Arts, with friendly support from the Trans-Media-Akademie Hellerau and Schlösser und Gärten Dresden, Geschäftsstelle Zwinger / Brühlsche Terrasse.

-Developed in the Digital Media Class at the University of the Arts Berlin
+Developed in the New Media Class at the University of the Arts Berlin.

 touched echo Osnabrück